Dre Campbell Farm

 4. Yellow Sticky Trap

-The yellow sticky trap is a great method to catch cucumber beetles because they are attracted to the color yellow.
+The yellow sticky trap is a great method to catch adult cucumber beetles because they are attracted to the color yellow.
 As soon as you see a sign of this pest, get your sticky tape ready and border your garden.

 Sticky traps also act as a great monitoring tool for the overall health of your garden, catching all sorts of bad insects.
 Lures will help draw in these pests, and the sticky traps will hold them for disposal.